|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See GE long-term trend chart] A long-term uptrend had started on January 3, 2023 at 65.21 and reached 237.30 on May 21, 2025.
-GE gained -172.09 points, or -263.90%, in 124 weeks.
+Long-term trend: [See GE long-term trend chart] A long-term uptrend had started on January 3, 2023 at 65.21 and reached 307.25 on September 24, 2025.
+GE gained -242.04 points, or -371.17%, in 142 weeks.
 The chart has formed a Rising Channel chart pattern.
-The uptrend resistance line (164.13) is broken, while daily and weekly technical indicators are overbought.
-Uptrend is exhausted and trend reversal is possible soon.
+The uptrend resistance line (178.96) is broken.
+Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

 Weekly Technical Indicators: [See GE weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range and Lane's Stochastic.
+Weekly Lane's Stochastic and MACD have bearish divergence.
+Use the following links to access the Lane's Stochastic and MACD help, or use the Technical Stock Screener to see the list of stocks with weekly Lane's Stochastic and MACD bearish divergence.
+The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
 The weekly MACD line is above its signal line since May 9, 2025.
 This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term uptrend is strong.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

 | |